AndrewRoe34/quick-sched/README.md

 Agile Planner is a robust, dynamic scheduling platform that provides unparalleled automation for students seeking to generate both daily and weekly planners.
 It is the only scheduling platform to date that provides its own Object Oriented scripting language fully integrated with a CLI interface for streamlining the pipeline even further.
 Futher, Agile Planner offers plenty of proprietary software such as logging, scheduling algorithms, serialization, and as stated before, a custom scripting language.
 The goal is to continue expanding upon the current CLI iteration and eventually offer a web-based component.

 ![Promo](images/preview.gif)

+**NOTE1: Scripting language and JBin are currently in the process of being overhauled.
+If you encounter any issues, please let us know so we can quickly hotfix it.**

+**NOTE2: In order to use the Google Calendar features, you need to have your email flagged as a beta test participant.
+To make this request, email me at aproe@ncsu.edu**
 ## Getting Started

 These instructions will guide you through the setup process to get the project running on your local machine for development and testing purposes.